PSP-Archive/ARK-4/README.md

 You can use the same runlevels as used in plugins to tell ARK when the settings take effect (all/always, umd, homebrew, game, pops, vsh).
 Configuration settings for ARK:

-- overclock: use this for better performance at the expense of battery time.
+- `overclock`: use this for better performance at the expense of battery time.
 Sets CPU/BUS speed to 333/166.
-- powersave: use this for better battery life at the expense of performance.
+- `powersave`: use this for better battery life at the expense of performance.
 Sets CPU/BUS speed to 133/66.
-- usbcharge: enables USB charging whereever you want.
+- `usbcharge`: enables USB charging whereever you want.
-- launcher: replaces the XMB with a custom menu launcher.
+- `launcher`: replaces the XMB with a custom menu launcher.
-- disablepause: disables the pause game feature on PSP Go.
+- `disablepause`: disables the pause game feature on PSP Go.
-- highmem: enables high memory on models above 1K.
+- `highmem`: enables high memory on models above 1K.
  You should only use this on homebrew runlevel as retail games were not meant to use the extra memory, and this can cause issues with cheat devices or other plugins that expect games to have their data at specific memory addresses.
- - infernocache: enables cache for Inferno driver, improving performance of some games.
+ - `infernocache`: enables cache for Inferno driver, improving performance of some games.
+ - `oldplugin`: enables old plugins support on PSP Go (redirects `ms0` to `ef0`).
 - NOTE: You should use the recovery menu to handle settings easier.